mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

+This setting isn't available in the System Console and can only be set in ``config.json``.

 The port that the syslog server is listening on.
 The default port is 6514.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 +------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"SysLogPort": 6514`` with numeric input consisting of a port number. |